 Section IX.
-Foreclosure, Exempt Transactions and Hardship Exemptions lender by the Agency 4 A. Exempt Transactions.
-The following transactions shall be deemed "non-sales" for purposes of this Ordinance and the Affordable Housing Plan and the Agency shall issue a Statement of Exemption to the Owner receiving title by virtue of any of the following transactions:
+Foreclosure, Exempt Transactions and Hardship Exemptions

+- A. Exempt Transactions.
+The following transactions shall be deemed "non-sales" for purposes of this Ordinance and the Affordable Housing Plan and the Agency shall issue a Statement of Exemption to the Owner receiving title by virtue of any of the following transactions: - (1) Transfer of Ownership of a Lower Income Unit between husband and wife; - (2) Transfer of Ownership of a Lower Income Unit between former spouses ordered as a result of a judicial decree of divorce or judicial decree of separation (but not including sales to third parties); - (3) Transfer of Ownership of a Lower Income Unit between family members as a result of inheritance;